Take a road trip to the stars and dark skies of Western Australia’s Coral Coast and Golden Outback.

 This unique road-trip offers up wonderful contrasts from the beautiful countryside landscapes to stunning seaside beaches, showcasing spectacular wildflowers (July to September) and brilliant, star-spangled night skies.
 Bring your binoculars, camping gear, bathers, and a taste for adventure because this trip has it all.

-Overnight: Carnamah or Three Springs
+Overnight: Coorow or Three Springs

 Take in the wide open dark night sky from the Talc Mine Lookout near Three Springs.

-If you’re up early enough, make it to Mingenew for breakfast at the famous bakery!
+If you’re up early enough, make it to Mingenew for breakfast at the famous bakery – remember to pick up a special treat too!
 Stock up with a picnic to take on your wildflower wanderings.
-Coalseam Conservation Park is a must-see, and one of the most diverse wildflower sites in Western Australia.
-If you get time, stop in at Depot Hill where an interesting trail takes you through the nature reserve and to a historic World War II Army Rifle Range.
+Coalseam Conservation Park is a must-see, and one of the most diverse wildflower sites in WA.
+If you get time, stop in at Depot Hill; an interesting trail takes you through the nature reserve and to an historic World War II Army Rifle Range.
+After dinner at the local pub, take your telescope or binoculars to Yandanooka Hall for dark sky stargazing.
+If you want to stay around town instead, you’re welcome to wander up to the Hockey Oval or Golf Course.

 Overnight: Mingenew

-Day 4: Eneabba to Cervantes via Jurien Bay (110 kilometres/1.25 hours)
+Day 4: Cervantes via Jurien Bay (70kms)

+Then it’s off to the relaxing seaside fishing village of Cervantes.
+It boasts aqua-blue waters and white sandy beaches.
+Perfect for swimming, a spot of fishing or indulging in a scrumptious seafood platter at the popular Lobster Shack.
 Grab and early dinner and head out to experience a spectacular sunset and stunning night skies at either The Pinnacles or Lake Thetis.
 “Astrotourists” are welcome at night!
-If you’re an astrophotographer, here are some handy hints.
+If you’re an astrophotographer, pick up some handy hints from one of WA’s best, Michael Goh.
+Or join a sunset and stargazing tour with Jurien Bay Adventure Tours.

 Overnight: Cervantes